aveao/steam_time_idler/README.md

 ####jshackles

 Developer of steam-idle.exe.
 And some parts of my code (< stop idling, start idling) that are taken from his Idle Master project.

+####Riley Labrecque
+This project uses Steamworks.NET and CSteamworks, which are created by Riley Labrecque.